derek-pavao/WP_OOPlugin/README.md

 __File Name:__
-Your file name should be named the plural version of whatever you want to call your custom post type with the first letter being a capital letter. i.e. Employees.php
+Your file name should be named the plural version of whatever you want to call your custom post type with the first letter being a capital letter and be located inside your custom_post_types directory. i.e. Employees.php

 __Class Name:__
 Your class name should also be the plural version of whatever you want to call your custom post type.
 Your class must